 Pros of Buying Used Civic Parts at a Salvage Yard

-Another top reason to get your Civic parts from a salvage is that you can find Honda installed and assembled pieces.
-This beats getting after market parts and often means you can get a factory assembled component and not just a small piece you need.
+Another top reason to get your Civic parts from salvage is that you can find Honda installed and assembled pieces.
+This beats getting after market parts and often means you can get a factory-assembled component and not just a small piece you need.

-For certain years of Civics a salvage also might your only option to find parts.
+For certain years of Civics, a salvage also might be your only option to find parts.
 If you have a generation 1 – 7 (1972 to 2000), parts are so much harder to find.
 Often a junkyard is your best option.

 Cons of Buying Salvage Civic Parts Cheap